msalibian/STAT547O/Lecture2.md

 M-estimators
 ------------

 M-estimators for linear regression are the natural extension of M-estimators for location/scale models to the regression case.
 Their intuitive motivation is similar to that used for the location / scale model—start with a Gaussian MLE estimator and truncate the loss / score function.
-Such a monotone score function (corresponding to a convex loss function, but one that grows at a slower rate than the squared loss) was first proposed by Huber (1964, 1967, 1973).
+Such a monotone score function (corresponding to a convex loss function, but one that grows at a slower rate than the squared loss) was first proposed by Huber ([1964](https://doi.org/10.1214/aoms/1177703732), [1967](https://projecteuclid.org/%20euclid.bsmsp/1200512988), and [1973](https://doi.org/10.1214/aos/1176342503).
 The corresponding regression estimators have bounded influence functions, but may have a very low breakdown point (as low as
 1/*p*
 , where
 *p*